Ontario needs to help Toronto's homeless living in parks, residents say

 Joan Prowse, chair of the Bathurst Quay Neighbourhood Association, said since the onset of the COVID-19 pandemic, community members have noticed an increase in people living rough in local parks and felt something should be done to help these individuals.

 “With the COVID-19 crisis, we noticed some tents popping up in parks.
-People were concerned and wanted more information,” she said.
+People were concerned and wanted more information,” she said Wednesday afternoon.

 The matter came up during the group’s monthly (online) meeting, which local politicians from all three levels of government attended.